 If you’ve recently fallen behind on mortgage payments—or think you soon will—due to the coronavirus (COVID-19) outbreak, federal and, in some cases, state laws can potentially help you when seeking mortgage assistance.
-You can ask for short-term payment relief, like a forbearance, or apply for a more permanent loss mitigation option, like a loan modification.
+You can ask for a forbearance, which provides temporary payment relief, or apply for a more permanent loss mitigation option, like a loan modification.

 (If you’re already behind in multiple payments or currently in the foreclosure process, the federal government and many localities have imposed a foreclosure moratorium for different kinds of loans and in particular areas.)

-As a borrower, the CARES Act gives you the right to stop the forbearance at any time.
+Also, the CARES Act gives you the ability to stop the forbearance at any time.

 A federally backed mortgage loan is one that is:

-To get the forbearance, you need to make a request to your loan servicer and affirm that you've suffered a financial hardship due to the COVID-19 emergency; the servicer can't require any additional documentation beyond your attestation.
+To get the forbearance, you need to make a request to your loan servicer within the covered period and affirm that you've suffered a financial hardship due to the COVID-19 emergency; the servicer can't require any additional documentation beyond your attestation.

 During the forbearance period, the servicer can't charge fees, penalties, or interest beyond the amounts scheduled or calculated as if you made all contractual payments on time and in full under the terms of the mortgage contract.